 Mr Boey also serves as a business development strategist at Henry Goh.
 His role includes identifying, analysing, and strategising with a focus on the implementation and execution of the firm’s strategic plans.
 Mr Boey is a savvy content creator and puts his creativity to good use for the benefit of the firm’s marketing and advertising activities.

-Mr Boey is a member of the Asian Patent Attorneys Association (APAA) and the International Trademark Association (INTA).
+Mr Boey is a member of the Asian Patent Attorneys Association and the International Trademark Association.

-Founded in 1977, Henry Goh & Co is a pioneer, trailblazer and market leader in IP protection in Malaysia.
-Our expertise spans the complete range of IP solutions with regard to patent, trademark, industrial design and copyright matters in various jurisdictions, especially Malaysia, Singapore and Brunei.
+With 45 years of legacy and excellence since 1977, Henry Goh & Co Sdn Bhd is often recognised as a pioneer, trailblazer and market leader in IP protection in Malaysia.
+Their expertise spans the complete range of IP solutions with regard to patent, trademark, industrial design and copyright matters in various jurisdictions, especially in Malaysia, Singapore and Brunei.

-Our multilingual team of professionals with diverse backgrounds in law, engineering, biotechnology, information technology, sciences and other fields has successfully steered a wide spectrum of clients, from small-medium businesses to multinationals, through various complex IP issues.
+The firm’s stable team of IP professionals with diverse backgrounds in law, engineering, biotechnology, information technology, sciences and other fields have successfully steered a wide spectrum of clients, from small-medium businesses to multinationals, through various complex IP issues.

-The potent combination of legal, technical and business experience coupled with in-depth knowledge of relevant local, regional and international laws governing IP practice provides our team with a unique platform to advise clients from inception through to the commercialisation of their IP assets.
-Our IP professionals have also received global recognition as IP powerhouses and thought leaders in their respective areas of speciality.
+The potent combination of multilingual, legal, technical and business experience coupled with in-depth knowledge of relevant local, regional and international laws governing IP practice provide the Henry Goh team with a unique platform in Malaysia to advise clients from inception through to registration and towards the commercialisation of IP.
+Their IP professionals have also received global recognition as IP powerhouses and thought-leaders in their respective areas of speciality.

-Although the world’s patent systems were designed for the industrial age, they have evolved and the patenting of inventions remains just as relevant today.
+Henry Goh’s patent practice is the IP foundation and cornerstone of the firm since its inception more than four decades ago.
+Although the world’s patent systems were designed for the industrial age, they have evolved and the patenting of high technology inventions have become the norm rather than the exception.
 Effective drafting, prosecution and exploitation of patents call for a sound aptitude for technology, in-depth knowledge of the applicable law and practice, and excellent communication skills.
-Henry Goh’s registered patent agents have the necessary technical, legal and linguistic prowess to secure and enhance the business value of patent protection for inventions in many diverse technologies.
-Their local knowledge, expertise and resources make the firm the natural choice for patent prosecution in Malaysia and Singapore.

-Industrial designs have acquired much greater significance in recent times.
-As consumers increasingly take the technical functions of goods for granted, design often becomes the decisive factor in a purchase.
+At Henry Goh, they uniquely handle industrial design matters under the patent department as all their patent agents are also qualified and registered design agents in Malaysia.
+Industrial design in this modern era of technology is a unique 21st century alliance between entrepreneurship, creative thinking and innovation.
+The beauty in a well-designed form can often be the decisive factor for consumers.
 Henry Goh routinely assists clients in securing industrial design registrations both at home and abroad.
 Such a practice demands a sound understanding of both international and local laws covering industrial designs.
 The firm can assist clients with the necessary actions in the event that their registered industrial designs are infringed by third parties.